burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step2.md

-# How Distributed Tracing works with Datadog
+# Enabling Distributed Tracing with the Datadog Agent Container

 If you paid attention when looking through our `docker-compose.yaml`, you noticed that we run a single `datadog-agent` container, which ships off the traces, logs, and metrics for our entire cluster.